 “Everything depends on your team’s access to data,” says University of Sydney marketing academic Brad Amos.
 “The two things affecting how responsive you can be are immediacy of data and the product sales cycle.”

 Use Simple to manage your marketing planning and you’ll reduce planning time, remove hours of repetitive admin and make better use of your existing assets and team capacity.
 That will save your marketing team time and resources, allowing you to spend more time on strategic thinking and making your entire marketing team more effective.

-Simple’s marketing resource management platform helps teams plan, review and optimise marketing activity across all channels.
+Simple’s Marketing Operations Cloud helps teams plan, review and optimise marketing activity across all channels.
 Book a Demo to see how it works.